LSSI-ETH/plmfit/README.md

 ## Contributions
 We welcome contributions from the community!
 If you're interested in contributing to PLMFit, feel free to:

-*   **Expand the nenchmarked datasets**: We invite you to add new datasets to our benchmarks or experiment with different setups for existing datasets.
+*   **Expand the benchmarked datasets**: We invite you to add new datasets to our benchmarks or experiment with different setups for existing datasets.
 Your contributions will help improve the robustness and versatility of PLMFit.

 *   **Submit a pull request (PR)**: Whether it's a bug fix, a new feature, or an improvement, we encourage you to submit a PR.